 Japan was a land of opportunity for me.
 After basic training and technical school, I had found my focus and now understood the importance of drive.
 Officers took note of my drive and focus and I earned early promotions along with increasing responsibilities.
 I taught thousands on gas mask operations and how to respond to unconventional threats.
 I gained my HAZMAT technician certification and responded to chemical and biological threats.

 I then acquired a degree in Emergency Management which put me behind a desk.
 I wrote military response plans that were later used for volcano eruptions, monsoons, tsunamis, typhoons, and even the Fukushima Daiichi radiation leak.

-After Japan I was shipped to a tiny little border town in Texas.
-Talk about a culture difference!
+After Japan, I was shipped to a tiny little border town in Texas.
+Talk about a cultural difference!
 I lived in a small trailer outside of the base and had many of the same responsibilities I held in Japan.
-This included training students where we focused on HAZMAT and shelter in place training.
+This included training students where we focused on HAZMAT and shelter-in-place training.
 We orchestrated a plane crash recovery operation, but other than that Texas was less eventful than Japan.

 Age 29 – Redeeming a Goal

 I returned to college re-focusing on an engineering degree with new resolve, all while I was still in the Air Force Reserve.
 Military discipline and preparedness helped me get the highest marks in every class I attended.
 One year later, I was starting a great new job using an engineering degree I had just earned.
 Eleven years later, I had achieved my original goal of becoming an engineer (the long way).